Yamato Kingship: Establishment of Yamato "kingship"

 There is a prevailing view that the establishment of the Yamato kingship was based on the appearance and spread of the anterior and posterior round tombs.
-The date of its establishment varies slightly depending on the researcher, such as mid-3rd century, late third century, late third century, and early fourth century.
+The date of its establishment varies slightly depending on the researcher, such as mid-3rd century, late third century, and early fourth century.
 The Yamato Kingdom is thought to have been a coalition government that included not only the Kinki region but also the powerful clans of various regions, while others believe that it was a centralized state led by an Okimi.

 Around the latter half of the third century, burial mounds with large mounds appeared in the Kinki region and other parts of western Japan.
 All of these tombs were either anterior-ventral or posterior-ventral mounds, and the bodies were buried in split bamboo wooden coffins several meters long inside pit-type stone chambers, and the secondary funerary objects included numerous bronze mirrors with magical meanings and weapons.
 This is often referred to as the "emergence period".
 This is often referred to as an "emergence period tomb.
 However, due to the technical shortcomings of Radiocarbon dating and Dendrochronology, and the large discrepancy between the measured values and the written records, some argue for a fourth century appearance based on conventional pottery dating.